 Re-certify – at least every 18 months

 If you’re calculating your pension contributions based on something other than qualifying earnings, you’ll need to complete a certificate at least every 18 months.
+Qualifying earnings refers to the portion of an employee’s earnings that you can use to calculate auto enrolment pension contributions.
+For the tax year 2019/20, it’s all an employee’s earnings between £6,136 and £50,000.
 This is to tell The Pensions Regulator that you’re paying at least the minimum contribution levels required by law,

 Automatic re-enrolment – every three years

-Your default re-enrolment date is your staging or duties start date plus three years.
+Your default re-enrolment date is your duties start date plus three years.
 You can choose a date three months either side of the default date as your re-enrolment date.
-Once your chosen re-enrolment date arrives, you’ll need to re-assess all of your affected employees and re-enrol the eligible jobholders within six weeks.
+Once your chosen re-enrolment date arrives, you’ll need to reassess all of your affected employees and re-enrol the eligible jobholders within six weeks.
 The ability to set this date replaces postponement.